 Figure 5.6 Measurement Sequence Definition Select the start time of recordings (date-month-year, hours-minutes).
 The start time of the new measurement sequence must be set at a minimum of three minutes in advance.
-Please note that for the DST micro and DST nano loggers the start time of the new measurement sequence can only be set at a maximum of 45 days in advance.
 Set the sampling interval (hours-minutes-seconds).
 If the user wants to program several recorders with the same sampling interval and start time, it is recommended to select Multi mode.
 By choosing Multi mode, the settings are fixed; giving each recorder connected to thereafter, the same settings.
 The recorders connected to, following the first recorder; automatically get the same settings as the first recorder.
 This saves time in the programming process.
 The multi mode can be deactivated by clicking Cancel when connecting to the recorder (see figure 5.7).